Aura Revive Massage Gun Review

 This model continues Bob and Brad massage gun goals of delivering quality, user-friendly sports massagers for a broad clientele and easy availability on Amazon.

-This one isn’t HSA/FSA approved, either.
-However, it’s an all-inclusive, premium optionwith a lifetime warranty.
+This one is also HSA/FSA approved.
+It’s an all-inclusive, premium option with a lifetime warranty.

 We voted Ekrin the best massage gun brand.
-Their Ekrin B37 sports massager beats the Aura Revive massage gun in many aspects and is also cheaper.
+Their Ekrin B37 massage gun outperforms the Aura Revive in many aspects and is also more affordable.

-Also, compared to the Aura Revive massage gun, it’s made of premium materials.
+Additionally, it is made of premium materials, unlike the Aura Revive massage gun.
 It feels soft to the touch and has a top-quality look.

 Even the accessories, such as the carrying case and the attachments, are of nicer quality than the Aura Revive massage gun.